jappeace/jappeaceApplication/content/mtl.md

 You should convince yourself it's valid.
-To convince yourself I'm not lying paste this code into GHCI before continuing, because it's going to get stranger from here on.
+To convince yourself I'm not lying paste this code into GHCI before continuing, because it's getting stranger from here on.

 Continuing now with the same module we can also pattern match on `Either`: